suedasarican/ft_printf/README.md

 # ft_printf

-*This project has been created as part of the 42 curriculum by [Adın Soyadın].*
+*This project has been created as part of the 42 curriculum by ssarican.*

 ## Description
 This project is a custom implementation of the standard C library function `printf`.
 The goal is to understand **variadic functions** in C (functions that take a variable number of arguments) and to manage formatted output.